code-for-coffee/nginx-unicorn-config/README.md

 ##Running this script

   1. Log into your droplet.
-  2. Open a a new file in a text editor and copy the contents of setup_droplet.sh into it.
+  2. Open a a new file in a text editor and copy the contents of [Install.sh](https://github.com/code-for-coffee/nginx-unicorn-config/blob/master/provisioning_script/install.sh) into it.
 Example: `nano setup.sh`
   3. Update this file's permissions - `chmod u+x setup.sh`
   4. Run the script! `./setup.sh`
   5. That's it.
 Enjoy!